The Demolished Man

-The Demolished Man is a science fiction novel by American writer Alfred Bester, which was the first Hugo Award winner in 1953.
-An inverted detective story, it was first serialized in three parts, beginning with the January 1952 issue of Galaxy Science Fiction, followed by publication of the novel in 1953.
-The novel is dedicated to Galaxys editor, H. L. Gold, who made suggestions during its writing.
-Bester's title was Demolition!, but Gold talked him out of it.
+The Demolished Man is a science fiction novel by American writer Alfred Bester, which won the first Hugo Award in 1953.
+An inverted detective story, the novel was first serialized in three parts, beginning with the January 1952 issue of Galaxy Science Fiction magazine, followed by publication of the novel in 1953.
+The novel is dedicated to Galaxys editor, H. L. Gold, who offered suggestions during its writing.
+Bester's original title was Demolition!, but Gold persuaded him to change it.

 Plot introduction

 The Demolished Man is a science fiction police procedural set in a future where telepathy is common, although much of its effectiveness is derived from one individual having greater telepathic skill than another.

 In the 24th century, telepaths—called Espers or "peepers"—are integrated into all levels of society.
-They are classed according to their abilities.
+They are classed according to their abilities: an Esper 3 can read the surface thoughts of a mind; an Esper 2 can read also from the subconscious mind; an Esper 1 can read from even the deepest levels of the mind, such as the id.

-All Espers can telepathically communicate amongst themselves and the more powerful Espers can overwhelm their juniors.
-Telepathic ability is innate and inheritable but can remain latent and undetected in untrained persons.
+All Espers can telepathically communicate amongst themselves, and the more powerful Espers can overwhelm their juniors.
+Telepathic ability is innate and heritable but can remain latent and undetected in untrained persons.
 Once recognized, natural aptitude can be developed through instruction and exercise.
 There is a guild to improve Espers' telepathic skills, to set and enforce ethical conduct guidelines, and to increase the Esper population through intermarriage.

 Some latent telepaths are undiscovered, or are aware of their abilities but refuse to submit to Guild rule.
 Some are ostracized as punishment for breaking the rules.
-One character in the story suffers this fate for ten years, leaving him desperate for even vicarious contact with other telepaths.
+One character in the story has suffered this fate for ten years, leaving him desperate for even vicarious contact with other telepaths.